DEV-learn-co-students/angular-manual-transclusion-readme-seiji-batch-002/README.md

 This function returns our transcluded content as an actual DOM element.
 This allows us to manually append our elements into our directives instead.

+We might want to use this when we want to transform the transcluded elements depending on attributes.
+For instance, we could remove a `<button>` if the attribute disabled is present.

 ```js
 function ourDirective() {
   return {